Contents of this post

 Temporary Auditory Impairments

-Examples of temporary hearing impairments
+Examples of temporary hearing difficulty may include

 - Ear pain or ear infection